For this discussion, we need to establish some definitions associated with goods and services.

 The Tragedy of the Commons

 In 1968, Garrett Hardin wrote about the potential for common goods to be exploited and depleted, specifically in the context of fears of overpopulation.
 While this article is now more than 40 years old, the concept persists and is certainly a challenge with energy and sustainability issues we face today.
-As you read the article, be thinking about the following things.
+I used to require The Tragedy of the Commons for this lesson, but most students had already encountered it in multiple courses prior to this one.
+If you've not read it, I encourage you to do so as your time permits.

 - Common goods utilized for private benefit will always be vulnerable to exploitation.
 We tend to fend for ourselves, not considering how our actions affect others or future others.